 There is a canteen where you can pay and eat.
 This is a beautiful place, very rustic design with complimenting colors and synchronous furniture.
 Canteen had my favorite rustic red colored floor.
 Walls with rural paintings which to me sounded like Warli paintings, but I am not sure.
 The food is also decent, simple and palatable.
 There is a travel desk which helps you do all the travel arrangements.

-There is a huge book shop and what they call a Divine shop.
+There is a huge bookshop and what they call a Divine shop.
 All this obviously sell the Ashram books and merchandise only.
-I found the books, stationary, and handicrafts very costly.
+I found the books, stationery, and handicrafts very costly.
 Looks like they are targeted at NRIs and foreigner only.
 They would be out of reach for most Indians.
-Although they claimed that people living in Ashram make those handicrafts, but I have seen the similar stuff on the usual markets in Bangalore, Delhi, and Mumbai.
+Although they claimed that people living in Ashram make those handicrafts, I have seen the similar stuff on the usual markets in Bangalore, Delhi, and Mumbai.

 Sai Baba’s Ashram, Whitefield, Bangalore

 Next Ashram I visited is Sai Baba’s ashram is Whitefield.
 Now, this is not the headquarter for Sai Baba, but this is like his city office.
 The Ashram is very similar to the one in Puttaparthi, again very loud colors and very loud artwork.
 This is a simpler Ashram compared to the earlier one.
 A huge open hall where the discourses happen and a small temple.
 It houses a hostel for students, not sure how big or small as visitors are not allowed to go inside.
 There is also a shop and a bookshop on the premises.